-I happened up on this public art display at Weston Reservoir where we take our dog every day.
-There’s a wooded mile and half path that winds around the reservoir.
+I happened upon this public art display at Weston Reservoir where we take our dog every day.
+There is a wooded mile and half path that winds around the reservoir.
 Metaphorically and literally, the gratitude flags take you from the beaten path up to a little ridge where there is a winding display tied to a few trees.

 Here are some of my favorite: